 - Special needs care for students with intellectual and physical disabilities

 IVHQ also offers a Holiday Experience during Christmas and the New Year, where you can participate in a variety of volunteer projects, including working with children and the elderly, planning celebrations for underprivileged children, and sprucing up community centers.
 And if you would like to gain university credit while volunteering in Costa Rica, check out IVHQ’s Spanish Service Learning Course in San Jose!

-Volunteer in beautiful Italy with IVHQ!
-Travel to Naples for two to 12 weeks on these wonderful programs, where you’ll be able to gain new skills and make a positive impact.
+Volunteer in beautiful Spain with IVHQ!
+Travel to Barcelona for one to 12 weeks on these wonderful programs, where you’ll be able to gain new skills and make a positive impact.

 I volunteered in Guatemala with IVHQ and it was one of the best experiences I have ever had!
 My program cost less than half of some of the other programs I was looking at and gave me more than those programs did – from the great food at meal times, to the actual program and the pickup at the airport and lots of options for support if it was needed!!
 Overall IVHQ is amazing and they are definitely the organization to volunteer with!

 Check out over 3,500 reviews of International Volunteer HQ here!